jacobkap/crimebythenumbers/docs/graphing.md

 <img src="graphing_files/figure-html/unnamed-chunk-22-1.png" width="90%" style="display: block; margin: auto;" />

-We can change the legend title by using the function `labs()` and changing the value "color" to what we want the legend title to be.
+We can change the legend title by using the function `labs()` and changing the value `color` to what we want the legend title to be.

 ```r